kel072/xmlEraser/README.md

 ## License

-This software is owned or controlled by NXP Semiconductors.
+This software is owned or controlled by Michal Kelnar.
 Use of this software is governed by the BSD-3-Clause License distributed with this material.

 See the `LICENSE.txt` file distributed for more details.